Helen Kashap is a Canadian-American actress and classical pianist based in New York City.

 While pursuing her degree in Cleveland, Kashap was scouted by a talent agent and signed as a model/actress at Cleveland's premier Talent Agency 'The Talent Group'.
 In between schoolwork, practicing, and performing, she spent her time auditioning for television shows, films, and print ad campaigns.

 Upon graduating, Kashap moved to New York City to re-immerse herself in the world of acting via a year-long theater intensive at the HB Studio in Greenwhich Village.
 To further develop her craft, Helen continued her training at the Stella Adler Conservatory, Upright Citizens Brigade, William Esper Studio, Penny Templeton Studio, Terry Schreiber Studio, and with on-camera coaches Todd Thaler and Ted Sluberski.
-Kashap continues to work with Alexander and Fitzmaurice technique coaches in New York City and Paris and to hone her craft and immerse herself in the study of theater.
+Throughout, Kashap dedicated herself to her work with Fitzmaurice Master vocal coach Ilse Pfeifer and Alexander Technique teacher Martha Bernard.